 Next you will be specifying which type of file you’re wanting to upload.
 Is it a photo, a document, a history (such as a Goodspeed history) or a headstone photo.
 If you are going to link to a URL be sure and check the box that says that the media comes from an external source, otherwise, browse to find the file on your computer.
 A history type allows you to type in text (or paste it in) in lieu of uploading a file.

-For a photo or a headstone photo, be sure and choose to create a thumbnail photo.
+For the thumbnail image, the page defaults to create thumbnail, so you do not have to do anything here.
 This will make a fast loading smaller version of your photo for display purposes.
-If you are creating a thumbnail, all you have to do is check the box and when you save, one will be created for you.
+If you are creating a thumbnail, all you have to do is make sure the box is checked, is by default and when you save, one will be created for you.

 Next put in a short title for the photo, as well as a description (such as, in a family photo, L-R, etc).
 Put your name or kit # as the source, and you can put the date taken or created.
 If you want it always shown on the page, click ALWAYS VIEWABLE.